 - “I need something”- Whether a trip outside, attention, or a treat, your dog often is whining to tell you that they’re missing something in their lives that you can fix.

 - “I’m upset”- Your dog may whine due to pain, stress, or nerves.
-Be sure to check your dog for injuries or comfort them if they seem to be in distress.
+Be sure to check your dog for injuries first if they seem to be in distress.

 - “I’m so excited!”- Does your dog whine with joy when you come home?
-Their full-body excitement at your return can also be accompanied by whining.
+Their full-bodied excitement at your return can also be accompanied by whining.

 The sounds our dogs make can tell us a lot about how they’re thinking and feeling.
 By listening to their vocalizations and noticing dog body language, we can have conversations with our canine companions.
 Dreams do come true, in other words.